flatironinstitute/dendro-old/doc/iaac_aws_batch.md

 - Set up your AWS credentials, either by [configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) or by [setting environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

-## Provision base Batch infrastructure with CDK
+## Step 1.
+Provision base Batch infrastructure with CDK

 AWS CDK is a very convenient tool, it helps automate the provisioning of AWS infrastructure and organizes all created resources in a CloudFormation stack, which can be easily updated or deleted.